AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXObject/README.md

 ICAEXObject Interface
 =====================
-AutomationML 2.1 APIThis interface class is implemented by all CAEXObject classes and defines accessors for the attributes of a CAEX object.
+This interface class is implemented by all CAEXObject classes and defines accessors for the attributes of a CAEX object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)